mxro/maxrohde-web/content/posts/2021/2021-06-27-do-not-use-wordpress-gist-embeds/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Do not use Wordpress gist embeds'
+date: '2021-06-27'
 categories:
-- productivity
+  - 'productivity'
-date: "2021-06-27"
 tags:
-- coding
+  - 'coding'
-- github
+  - 'github'
-- wordpress
+  - 'wordpress'
-title: Do not use Wordpress gist embeds
 ---

 I was quite excited when I discovered that it is possible to embed gist links into Wordpress blog posts, and they will render as syntax highlighted code: